sijiezhu/NXP-Platoon-Control-Algorithm-Evaluation-Platform/README.md

 ### Syntax of .conf
 LLC=$(Radio),$(Channel),$(Power),$(Bitrate),$(MessageInterval),$(vehicleId),$(DesOrAct),$(PLOEG_FREQ),$(TIMEHEADWAY),$(ENGINE_LAG_TIME_CONSTANT)

-More detail can be found in the *Configuration file parsing* part of the **application doc**.
+More detail can be found in the *Configuration file parsing* section of the **application doc**.

 ## Log Analysis

-MATLAB scripts which can process the test logs are provided.
+MATLAB scripts which can analyze the test logs are provided.
+They need *Log1.csv*, *Log2.csv*, *Log3.csv*, *Log4.csv*, three time synchornization files, and *platoontest.conf* to execute
-* Validation3.m processes the timestamps of the log files which were recorded based on synchronized device time.
+* Visualization.m helps you quickly visualize logs.
-* Validation4.m examines the string stability.
-It needs Log1.csv, Log2.csv, Log3.csv and Log4.csv to execute
+* StringstabilityAnalysis.m examines the string stability.

 Add additional notes about how to deploy this on a live system